-University students and recent graduates aged 26 years or under with a passion for TV journalism and storytelling and big dreams of carving out a career in the competitive television industry: This is the opportunity of a lifetime.
+University students and recent graduates aged 26 years or under with big dreams of carving out a career in the competitive television industry: this is the opportunity of a lifetime.

-Over 12 weeks, successful applicants will develop their knowledge, understanding and experience of the media industry with a range of top media organisations, including:
+Over 14 weeks, the Jacoby-Walkley scholarship winner develops knowledge, understanding and experience of the media industry with a range of top media organisations.
+This includes:

-- An eight-week placement at the Nine Network in Sydney, including four weeks at 60 Minutes, two weeks in the Nine newsroom and two weeks split between A Current Affair and Today.
+- A ten-week placement at the Nine Network in Sydney, including four weeks at 60 Minutes, two weeks in the Nine newsroom, two weeks at 9news.com.au and two weeks split between A Current Affair and Today

-- A four-week placement at the Walkley Foundation, in the lead up to the 60th Walkley Awards for Excellence in Journalism.
+- A four-week placement at the Walkley Foundation, in the lead up to (and including) the 63rd Walkley Awards for Excellence in Journalism

 - Mentoring from senior journalist members of the Walkley Advisory Board